Wavesonics/SymSpellKt/README.md

 * Opposite to other algorithms only deletes are required, no transposes + replaces + inserts.
 Transposes + replaces + inserts of the input term are transformed into deletes of the dictionary term.
 * The speed comes from the inexpensive delete-only edit candidate generation and the pre-calculation.

+## Fdic: Binary Frequency Dictionary file format

+In order to optimize for size on disk, and speed of loading and parsing, I made a little file format to encode the common plain text frequency dictionaries use with SymSpell style spell checkers.

+[fdic](Fdic/README.md) is both smaller on disk, and faster to load than either plain text or gzipped dictionaries.
+In some cases being
+ 70% faster to load and parse, and more than 40% smaller on disk.

+There is a [CLI program](FdicCli/README.md) for producing `.fdic` files from a standard plain text frequency dictionary, as well as some extension functions in an [addon library](SymSpellKtFdic/README.md) for loading them into a SymSpellKt SpellChecker object.

 [badge-android]: http://img.shields.io/badge/-android-6EDB8D.svg?style=flat
 [badge-jvm]: http://img.shields.io/badge/-jvm-DB413D.svg?style=flat